GraceQ2023/Selenium-Test-OrangeHRMProject/README.md

-# OrangeHRM Automation Testing Project

 ## 📌 Project Overview

-This is an end-to-end automation testing project built for the [OrangeHRM Demo Site](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login)
+This is a small end-to-end automation testing project built for the [OrangeHRM Demo Site](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login)
 .
 The project demonstrates the design and implementation of a Selenium automation framework with CI/CD integration using Jenkins, Docker, and Selenium Grid.
 It covers functional, cross-browser, API, and database testing, with reporting and logging integrated.